Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Height: 12–14 inches

-This impressive dog breed comes in three sizes: miniature, standard, and giant.
+The Schnauzer is available in three sizes: miniature, standard, and giant.
 The smaller versions are the most common household pets.
-The larger variety was bred to help guard the homestead and keep rats at bay.
+The larger breed was bred to guard the homestead and keep rats at bay.

 5. Airedale Terrier